algobulls/algobulls_help_site/docs/index.md

 <a href="https://app.algobulls.com/marketplace/category/hni">HNI Marketplace</a>: AI-driven trading algos tailored for the HNI clientele's individual needs and risk appetite.This marketplace also includes Index Option Strategies. <a href="https://help.algobulls.com/member/choose-strategy.html#4-hni-marketplace">Learn more</a> about the HNI Marketplace.

-Select a strategy from the AlgoBulls <a href="https://app.algobulls.com/marketplace/category/retail">Choose Strategy Marketplace now!</a>
+Select a strategy from the AlgoBulls <a href="https://app.algobulls.com/marketplace/category/retail">Odyssey now!</a>

 ## 10. The Strategy Card

 A strategy card has all the information you need about a strategy.
-To view these details, select a marketplace in the <a href="https://app.algobulls.com/marketplace/category/retail">Choose Strategy Marketplace</a>, search for the strategy you would like to view and click on the strategy card.
+To view these details, select a marketplace in the <a href="https://app.algobulls.com/marketplace/category/retail">Odyssey</a>, search for the strategy you would like to view and click on the strategy card.

 A detailed view of the strategy card will open.
 To begin trading with a particular strategy, click on the execute button to add it to your <a href="https://help.algobulls.com/member/choose-strategy.html#4-hni-marketplace">My Portfolio</a> page.
 To know more about the strategy card, <a href="https://help.algobulls.com/member/strategy-card.html">click here</a>.